SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     Further details on how the SAP HANA database explorer can be used with multi-model features including graph, JSON, and spatial can be found at [Try Out Multi-Model Functionality with the SAP HANA Database Explorer](https://developers.sap.com/tutorials/hana-dbx-multi-model.html).

 This concludes the exercise on the using SQL console.
-Optionally, view the appendix for [Exercise 4 - SAP HANA Database Explorer Extension](../ex4/README.md).
+Optionally, view the appendix for [Appendix 1 - SAP HANA Database Explorer Extension](../ex4/README.md).

 Continue to - [SAP HANA Cockpit - Exercise 1 - The Database Overview Page](../../hana_cockpit/ex1/README.md)